dekoza/mtgpl/AFC.rst

 :mtgtip:`Thorough Investigation<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/4/a40e6034-aa05-4542-ac12-78e6a76d86e9.jpg?1631584786|https://scryfall.com/card/afc/12/thorough-investigation?utm_source=api>`
    Whenever you attack, investigate.
-(Create a colorless Clue artifact token with "|mana_2|, Sacrifice this artifact: Draw a card.")
+(Create a Clue token.
+It's an artifact with "|mana_2|, Sacrifice this artifact: Draw a card.")

    Whenever you sacrifice a Clue, venture into the dungeon.
 (Enter the first room or advance to the next room.)